 Asylum seekers have the right to be free from discrimination based on their asylum status.
 They should be treated with dignity and respect, regardless of their background or nationality.
 Discrimination against asylum seekers is prohibited under international human rights standards.

 The Right to Access Legal Representation

 Asylum seekers have the right to access legal representation throughout the asylum process.
 A knowledgeable immigration attorney can significantly improve the chances of a successful outcome.
-Refer to our previous blog post on How to Prepare for Your Asylum Interview: Tips and Strategies for insights on preparing for the asylum interview.

 The Right to Access Basic Services